You publish 20,000 clean patches, but one goes wrong and you're a PC-crippler forever

 Affected products included Malwarebytes for Windows Premium, Malwarebytes for Windows Premium Trial, Malwarebytes Endpoint Security (MBES) and Malwarebytes Endpoint Protection (Cloud Console).

-Irritated users lit up the company's forums with hundreds of messages about the issue.
+Irritated users lit up the software slinger's forums with hundreds of messages about the issue.

-The company moved to resolve the issue, but its first fix failed and users kept venting.
+The company moved to resolve the issue, but its first fix failed and punters kept venting.
 That led to this Sunday apology, as the company pushed out a second fix.

 “The root cause of the issue was a malformed protection update that the client couldn’t process correctly,” the apology post said, something Malwarebytes says is rare since “we have pushed upwards of 20,000 of these protection updates routinely”.